iadvize/documentation/Documentation.md

 When an event occurs, an HTTP POST call is issued on the callback urls you set up with the event data.
 Data is sent with “application/json” header content-type, and “json” format as payload. .Callback urls must be defined with HTTPS protocol and should be available with POST and GET http verbs:
-POST verb to send data payload, and GET verb, will be used by iAdvize, to check availability of the callback (more informations in security section) iAdvize expect to have à 20x http status in callback result.
+POST verb to send data payload, and GET verb, will be used by iAdvize, to check availability of the callback (more information in security section) iAdvize expect to have à 20x http status in callback result.

 **Retry management**